CAMMA-public/cholectrack20/README.md

 <!--A endoscopic video dataset for multi-class multi-tool tracking defined across 3 different perspectives of considering the temporal duration of a tool trajectory: (a) intraoperative, (b) intracorporeal, and (c) visibility.
 -->

+## Acknowledgement
+Metric evaluation part of the codes are borrowed from [TrackEval](https://github.com/JonathonLuiten/TrackEval) and [Cocoapi](https://github.com/cocodataset/cocoapi/blob/master/PythonAPI/pycocotools/cocoeval.py).
+Thanks for their excellent work!

+## Contributing
+We welcome contributions of new metrics and new supported benchmarks.
+Also any other new features or code improvements.
+Send a PR, an email, or open an issue detailing what you'd like to add/change to begin a conversation.